Interactive React Tree View Component

 Expected Behavior:

-• Clicking an expand/collapse indicator should toggle the visibility of that node's children.
+- Clicking a node's expand/collapse indicator should toggle the visibility of its children.

 Edge Cases to Consider: